-Belgian Endive and Pear Saladby julie - Wednesday, July 31, 2013
+Belgian Endive and Pear Saladby Julie Horton - Wednesday, July 31, 2013

 Endive was discovered in Belgium in 1830 and by the mid-nineteenth century it was being cultivated and sold as “witloof” or white leaf.
 Endive is now grown in a variety of places but many still consider genuine Belgian Endive to be superior in flavor.

 Though traditionally in Belgium endive is most often served au gratin rather than eaten raw we thought we’d break with convention and share this refreshing summer salad recipe.

 3 head of Belgian endive

 1 Tbsp. toasted sesame seeds

 Cut off core of endive and separate leaves.